Confirmed Ships to Date

 The three masted barque, GLORIA, is the sail training vessel of the Colombian Navy.
 Built in Spain, it was commissioned on September 7, 1968.
 GLORIA regularly attends tall ship events and regattas as an international ambassador for Colombia.
 During voyages, Colombian naval cadets are trained in leadership, navigation, and seamanship.

-Ecuador, GUAYAS ecuador
+Ecuador, GUAYAS Ecuador.svg

 Sparred Length - 257ft 2in